FilippoScaramuzza/precision_agriculture/README.md

     ]
     ```

-Since it's everything written in Python, user can define the application hardcoding modules, messages and transmission as follows
+Since everything is written in Python, user can define the application hardcoding modules, messages and transmission as follows

 ```python
 import random